lawrencewoodman/tarcel/README.md

       [file join lib embeddedchan.tcl]
     ]

 Then define the modules it requires.
-In this case it needs the `configurator` module and uses `find module` to located it.
+In this case it needs the `configurator` module and uses `find module` to locate it.

     set modules [list \
       [find module configurator]